Roosevelt Historic District is roughly bounded by Portland and Fillmore Streets, Central and 7th Avenues, Phoenix, Arizona.

 A Very Walkable Neighborhood

-You can walk to the Comerica Theatre or Puppet Theatre or catch the light rail and go to a Diamondbacks ballgame at Chase Field.
+You can walk to the Arizona Financial Theatre or Puppet Theatre or catch the light rail and go to a Diamondbacks ballgame at Chase Field.
 If the kids need a book to read over summer break, the Burton Barr Library is right there on Central.

 An Endless Array of Local Fun

 From the Roosevelt district, there are an endless array of local things to do, places to go and people to see!
-For starters, walk to the light rail, Public Market or Farmers’ Market (A local Farmers’ Market which was recently ranked one of the best in the country), walk to many popular restaurants, to work if you work in any of the corporations that call downtown Phoenix home.
+For starters, walk to the light rail, Public Market or Farmers Market (a local Farmers Market ranked one of the best in the country).
+You can also walk to many popular restaurants, or, to work if you work in any of the corporations that call downtown Phoenix home.

 Prominent Residents, Then and Now